BhathiyaTK/BhathiyaTK/README.md

 ## Hi there, I'm Bhathiya Kariyawasam 👋

+### About Me

-### I'm a Student, Developer, and Tech Enthusiast from Sri Lanka. 🇱🇰
+In briefly, I'm a Student, Developer, and Tech Enthusiast from Sri Lanka. 🇱🇰
 - 🎓 I'm a final-year undergraduate at [Sabaragamuwa University of Sri Lanka][uni]
 - 💻 As a developer, I'm passionate about Python and Javascript.
 - 📚 I’m currently learning all the technical stuff related to Python & Javascript.